 - Medium/Low + Not KEV-listed — Schedule for regular maintenance windows

 This framework is a starting point.
 Organizations should adjust based on their risk tolerance, asset criticality, and compensating controls.
+Adding EPSS as a forward-looking signal can further refine prioritization: a vulnerability with a high EPSS score that is not yet in the KEV catalog may still warrant accelerated patching.

 The Ransomware Flag